kaiko-ai/eva/docs/index.md

 ## Evaluation setup

 ### WSI-patch-level image classification tasks
-We generate embeddings for all patches using the FM to train a downstream head consisting of a single linear layer in a supervised setup for each of the benchmark datasets.
+With the FM we generate embeddings for all WSI patches and then use these embeddings as input to train a downstream head consisting of a single linear layer in a supervised setup for each of the benchmark datasets.
 The FM weights are frozen throughout this process.

 To standardize evaluations, the default configurations *eva* uses are based on the evaluation protocol proposed by [1] and dataset/task specific characteristics.
 We use early stopping after 10% of the maximal number of steps as suggested by [2].